 Like quartz, glass won't burn, melt or stain easily.
 It resists chips and scratches, even from significant force.
 Unless one is intentionally trying to destroy their counter, they'll have a hard time exerting significant wear and tear.
 As such, glass countertops require very little maintenance.
 They don't require sealant either, and can handle a variety of cleaners without worrying about harming the surface.
 Those who love to clean with vinegar have found their soulmate.

-If you love a good trend, look to concrete.
+If you love a unique aesthetic, look to concrete.
 Currently one of the darlings of the home improvement world, concrete has the whole reclaimed industrial look down pat.
-It may be mixed with larger or smaller aggregate materials to form a more variegated substance – akin to engineered stone quartz or granite – or very fine grains to mimic the effects of marble, without even the flecks and veins.
+Beyond this, concrete has also become a popular option in both outdoor and modern spaces.
+It may be mixed with larger or smaller aggregate materials to form a more variegated substance – akin to engineered stone quartz or granite – or very fine grains to mimic the effects of marble without the flecks and veins.
+With the ability to be cast in practically any shape, owners have a level of freedom with concrete that cannot be found in most other materials on the market.

 Concrete is composed of sand, water and cement (itself a mix of clay and lime products), which harden and become incredibly strong once its components are mixed, poured and set.
-It may also contain broken stones or gravel.
+It may also contain broken stones or gravel in the mix.
+A interesting aspect of this countertop material is its variable cost.
+DIYers may be able to install these for as little as $10 per sq.
+Ft.
+Or hire a highly skilled concrete artisan for up to $200 per sq. ft. — meaning there’s an option out there for nearly all budgets.

-Concrete countertops are made by applying a substrate to the countertop, such as concrete board, then putting forms in place to pour the concrete into.
+Concrete countertops are typically made by applying a substrate to the countertop, such as concrete board, then putting forms in place to pour the concrete into.
 Once it hardens, the forms can be removed and the edges sanded before treating the countertop.
-Owners may also apply it to preexisting countertop materials, such as laminate, as long as they have been prepared beforehand to ensure that concrete adheres to them.
-Smooth surfaces, such as laminate that hasn't been sanded, will not bond well and may be unsafe.
+Owners may also apply it to pre-existing counter top materials, such as laminate, as long as they have been prepared beforehand to ensure that concrete adheres to them.
+Some owners choose to have counters pre-cast offsite and then brought to their homes.

-Concrete is porous, which means it takes stain easily.
+Concrete is porous, which means it takes stain easily, making it one of the more easily customizable options out there.
 Some choose to apply rich brown or mahogany hues, create a patchy effect with stains of different kinds, or even finish it with "grain" and "knots" to look like wood.
-However, due to its porousness, it also requires a thick coating of sealant.
-Due to this factor, be wary of acids.
+Similar to other porous stones like granite, owners will want to seal this countertop and should be careful with acids.
 Like other stones, though, owners can always buff and reseal it when necessary.

 Soapstone is a naturally occurring stone.
 It is composed mostly of talc, which does mean it can be very soft.
 (Remember, talc is the same mineral used to make baby powder, and is at the very bottom of the mineral hardness scale.
 Diamond, by contrast, is at the top … but, sadly, diamond countertops are not a thing.)